XP-NETWORK/documentation/docs/Whitepaper2.0/bridge-security.md

 # Bridge Security

 ## NIST framework
-While developing the security protocols for the XP.network bridge, we have used NISTIR 8286A (2nd draft) - the Interagency Report 8286A, entitled ‘Identifying and Estimating Cybersecurity Risk for Enterprise Risk Management (ERM)’, by the US National Institute of Standards and Technology.
+While developing the security protocols for the XP.NETWORK bridge, we have used NISTIR 8286A (2nd draft) - the Interagency Report 8286A, entitled ‘Identifying and Estimating Cybersecurity Risk for Enterprise Risk Management (ERM)’, by the US National Institute of Standards and Technology.

 Apart from the report, we’ve aligned the cyber security risk management (CSRM) features of the NFT bridge with the NIST framework v1.1.
 The core of the framework are the five functions: Identify, Protect, Detect, Respond, and Recover.
 For each of these functions, there is a set of outcome categories – things that an organization has to do to keep its systems and users safe.

-The following table summarizes how the NIST framework applies to the XP.network bridge infrastructure:
+The following table summarizes how the NIST framework applies to the XP.NETWORK bridge infrastructure:

 https://nvlpubs.nist.gov/nistpubs/ir/2021/NIST.IR.8286A-draft2.pdf
 https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.04162018.pdf